 These butternut squash white bean burgers are simple to make and packed with bold flavor from smoky chipotles in adobo.
 These veggie patties bake up golden and crispy in the oven with the best texture!

 One of the things I've struggled with over the years of being mostly plant-based is the world of veggie burgers.
 Traditionally, veggie burgers are found in the frozen aisle of the grocery store.
 They're super thin and don't really resemble a real burger at all.
 It's almost something that you settle for rather than something you look forward to.

 There are certainly options on the market today that are vegan burgers (i.e. veggie burgers that taste like meat burgers), but that's not what we're doing today.
-Those have their place, but they're also not very healthy.
-Veggie burgers shouldn't be a sacrifice, but they should also be healthy.
-SO… today I'm showing you how to make nutritious, delicious, and hearty white bean burgers that are packed with flavor and totally not something you feel like you're settling for.
+Those have their place, but they're not exactly nourishing.
+Today I'm showing you how to make nutritious, delicious, and hearty white bean burgers packed with flavor.

 The Easiest Way to make Veggie Burgers